 Set the scene to make your property as attractive and welcoming as possible.
 A few easy tips will help you do this.
 You get only one chance to make a first impression!
 So knock their socks off!
 The first things a prospective buyer sees when stepping out of the car is your house from the outside.
 This is where ‘Curb Appeal' goes into effect.
 Step back and evaluate the appearance of the exterior.
 Look for a weed-free, well watered lawn.

-Are your windows washed and they allow your home to look as bright as possible?
+Are your windows washed and do they allow your home to look as bright as possible?

 Does your house smell good?
 It's amazing how many people get turned off by bad odors.
 Pets, mold, smoke etc. can all contribute to a smelly home.
 Clean thoroughly your old carpets if you can't afford to have them replaced.
-For some individuals with allergies or chronic lung disease a home that smells of things like pets, smoke and other allergens will be an immediate turn off.
+For some individuals with allergies or chronic lung disease a home that smells of things like pets, smoke and other allergens can be alarming.

-This is the time to get the kids or pet's toys off the floor.
-Vacuum along the edges of the carpet.
+This is the time to get the kids or pet's toys off the floor and neatly stored away.
+Vacuum along the edges of the carpet and the ceiling.
 Dust all air return registers!
 Make your house as safe as possible for showings.
 If you have slippery floor and area rugs on it make sure the rugs firmly placed and do not slip.
 Clean away clutter from stairways and hallways You don't want an accident in your home!

 We all love our pets but they should not be around during showing or open houses.
 Lock pets away!
 Many people are not comfortable with animals.
 Remember, even the friendliest and oldest dog's instincts to protect the family may kick in at the worst time.
 The same thing applies to cats.
 Being locked away for a few hours won't hurt them.
 Too many sellers make the mistake of asking prospective buyers to baby-sit their pets with instructions like : "Please don't allow the cat in the basement."
 It really isn't the visitor's responsibility and tends to irritate potential buyers.

 Turn off the TV and music.
 At the most play some universally liked music very softly in the back ground.
 Remove your collectibles and clutter.
 Paint surfaces that need a new coat of paint.
 Do not forget to mask any surfaces that need no paint (especially wood trimmings etc).
 A bad do-it yourself job negates your best efforts and intentions.
 When painting, it is advisable to choose neutral colors only.
 If your little girl wants pink walls, tell her it must wait until you move to your new home.
-Fix dripping faucets, rusty sinks, squeaky doors, tighten screws where it needs doing, glue back lose wallpaper edges and corners.
+Fix dripping faucets, rusty sinks, squeaky doors, tighten screws where it needs doing, glue back lose wallpaper edges and corners or better yet, remove it altogether and paint the walls.
+Wallpaper might be making a come back but it isn't the wallpaper from the nineties.
 Fix broken outlets.
 Dust fans and light fixtures.
 When showing your house let there be light!
 Turn on many lights.
 A bright home seems larger.
 Clean your bathrooms and kitchen well!
 Every inch and nook and cranny.
-Bleach away mold on tiles etc. Make sure garbage cans and wastebaskets are empty and clean.
+Bleach away mold on tiles etc. Make sure garbage cans and wastebaskets are empty and clean and preferably out of sight.
 Clean your refrigerator and all other appliances inside and out.
 When visitors come to look at your home be friendly and helpful but don't turn the visit into a social one.
 Buyers don't like to feel pressured.
 Also, don't try to sell them odds and ends you don't want to take with you.
 It's not a garage sale.

 When you leaf through elegant decorating magazines or hotel brochures you will see that the pictures of the rooms have one thing in common.
 Everything is staged so as to be very appealing.
 You just want to climb into the picture and enjoy the room.
 Help the prospective buyers envision themselves living in your home.
 You can do this too to make your home appealing to the prospective buyer.
 Simply follow these few easy steps.
 Do this after you have done all the other things such as fixing up and removing clutter.
 Remember, this alone isn't enough.
 This is just the cherry on the icing.